nicklockwood/SwiftFormat/README.md

 To set up SwiftFormat as an Xcode build phase, do the following:

 1. Add the `swiftformat` binary to your project directory (this is better than referencing a locally installed copy because it means that project will still compile on machines that don't have the `swiftformat` command-line tool installed).
+You can install the binary manually, or via [CocoaPods](https://cocoapods.org/), by adding the following line to your Podfile then running `pod install`:

+		pod 'SwiftFormat/CLI'

+	**NOTE:** This will only install the pre-built command-line app, not the source code for the SwiftFormat framework.

 2. In the Build Phases section of your project target, add a new Run Script phase before the Compile Sources step.
 The script should be `"${SRCROOT}/path/to/swiftformat" "${SRCROOT}/path/to/your/swift/code/"` (both paths should be relative to the directory containing your Xcode project).

 	**NOTE:** This will slightly increase your build time, but shouldn't impact it too much, as SwiftFormat is quite fast compared to compilation.
-If you find that it has a noticeable impact, file a bug report and I'll try to diagnose why.
+If you do find that it has a noticeable impact, file a bug report and I'll try to diagnose why.

 Git pre-commit hook